VDA5050/VDA5050/VDA5050_EN.md

 The authorization request is related to the vehicle state in which the request is embedded.

 For a 'RELEASE' zone, the vehicle requests access to the zone before entering the zone.
+A request for entering the RELEASE zone is necessary, even if the order contains released nodes within the zone.
 The vehicle decides in which distance the access is requested.
 If the access isn't granted in time, the vehicle shall not enter the zone.